- Start seeds for veggie gardens and summer annuals.

-- Pick up your fungicides and other preventive pest controls now and remember to collect Laurel LOOT points on purchases of $10 or more.
-Collect your LOOT Points through mid-June when LOOT points can be redeemed!
-(Garden Rewards Club members receive loot points automatically).
+- Pick up your fungicides and other preventive pest controls now and join Garden Rewards to EARN POINTS AUTOMATICALLY on purchases of $10 or more.
+Collect your Points through mid-June when you can redeem your Rewards!

 Pansies survive fine in cold weather but frost will “burn” (brown) the flowers.
 Cover with light cloth to keep the flowers pretty when frost threatens.

 Spring Gardening Tips